marcellbarsony/notes/programming/c/04-Flow-control/04-do-while.md

 # Do-while statement

-The `do` statement will execute once regardless whether or not `while` is true.
+In C, the `do` statement will execute a block of code once regardless whether or not `while` is true.
 ```c
 int i = 10;